 |Short Course||START DATE||END DATE||TIMES|

-This 40-hour introductory training covers the basics of carpentry and trades math.
-Accurate reading and use of tape measure, 3-4-5 layout method, and safe use of hand and power tools.
-Using skills learned in class, participants build the following projects: hammer, saw & nail, a foot stool, and a set of stairs to a platform.
+Training covers the basics of carpentry and trades math.
+Accurate reading and use of tape measure, hammer, saw, 3-4-5 layout method, and safe use of hand and power tools.
+Using skills learned in class, participants build the following projects: a foot stool, and a set of stairs to a platform.
 Construction site education, safety, and carpenter expectations also covered.

 Heavy & Light Duty Mechanics (Mat-Su & Fairbanks)